ridunn/hpc/README.md

 ## Parallel Full Model

 The full parallel code used is contained in the folder Parallel_Code.
-How to run this code is explained in that folder.
+Instructions to run this code are contained in the folder.

 ## Benchmarks

 The benchmarks.py file just produces outputs based on the benchmarks obtained in the parallel full model.
-The output is 5 plots.
+The output is five plots.

 ## Parallel Lattice Model

+The parallel lattice model is comtained in the Lattice Method folder.

-Notice that to run you first need to run precompute.py to make the local file of pre computed forces and them you can move on to running Lattice_Spyder_MPI.py, this is run the same way as the Parallel Full model.
+You must first run precompute.py to make the local file of pre-computed forces.

+Them run Lattice_Spyder_MPI.py, following the same steps as used to run the Parallel Full model.